DataCloud-project/SIM-PIPE/README.md

 ### Starting a simulation

+[SIM-PIPE Backend Sandbox] (https://github.com/DataCloud-project/SIM-PIPE-Sandbox) should be set up before starting the simulation.
+Ensure that the docker daemon in Sandbox is listening to port 2375.

 Set the following envrionment variables with details about the simulation.

     $ SET SIM_ID=sim_id             # simulation ID of the simulation you wish to start